Bizovi/Learning-Python/README.md

 * A brilliant [workshop](https://www.youtube.com/watch?v=LX2ksGYXJ80&t=3750s) by John Leeman and Ryan May.
 The course page is [here](https://leemangeophysicalllc.github.io/testing-with-python/).
 See the coverage module: `pytest --cov`.
 * **Data testing** (processing) with `TDD` and [datatest package](https://datatest.readthedocs.io/en/stable/) from a pydata workshop.

-## Object-oriented programming

-The nitty-gritty details of OOP starting from the basics / fundamentals and ending up with more advanced concepts.

-* Learning Python - Chapter 27 on **default methods**
-* Fluent Python - Chapter 1 on the power of **default methods** and understanding Python's **data model**
-* Corey Schafer - Method decorators and logging
-* Callables, Deep Copies